 Is it normal to forget things constantly?

-Forgetting where you put your keys once?
-Totally normal.
-Forgetting them every single day, along with appointments, people's names, and what you were saying mid-sentence?
-That's a different story.
+Misplacing your keys once?
+Completely normal.
+Misplacing them every single day, on top of appointments, people's names, and the second half of your own sentences?
+That's a different animal.

 Memory and ADHD: what's really happening

-ADHD doesn't mess with your memory in general.
-You can probably still remember every lyric to a song from 15 years ago.
-What it does affect is working memory, that mental scratchpad where you hold information while you're actively using it.
+ADHD doesn't wreck your memory across the board.
+You can probably still sing every word of a song from 15 years ago.
+What it goes after is working memory, the mental scratchpad where you hold information while you're actively using it.

 • Walking into a room and immediately forgetting why you're there